 Warning sounds abound that, good as they are, Primus might already be relegated in most people’s minds to novelty band status.
 Surely My Name Is Mud isn’t going to be the Safety Dance of its time, is it?
 I’m having trouble rounding up the eager throng I anticipated.
 I buy these four tickets anyway.
 But as the day of the show approaches, first Kenny can’t make it and Alan is mysteriously AWOL, and somehow we’re stuck with these two guys, Jake and Tim, from Heather’s high school.
 At times I feel she is easily impressed by superficial flourishes, and I’m not a huge fan of this Jake character.
 He is symbolic of this era in all the wrong ways, growing his hair fashionably long as he tries to learn guitar and dabble in pot mainly to present a certain image, as he spouts quasi bohemian quasi sensitive guy stuff over the telephone all day.
 I’m pretty sure he practices talking deeper than he really does as well.
 He snickers in referring to me as a “preppie,” although this is the first time we’ve met and I happen to be wearing blue jeans and a tee shirt with an insulated flannel atop it – a cliched grunge look itself, granted, but my observation still holds.
 Yet there’s the promise that he will soon have the money to pay me for this ticket, and also this much more subdued Tim character, and anyway it’s better than these tickets going to waste, so they are in the car with us on the ride down to Columbus.

-The interior is some mixture of gothic ballroom and rock hall, dark and, as far as we can make out, not especially clean.
+We park in a convenience store lot just down the street and make our way up the sidewalk.
+Once inside, the interior reveals itself as some mixture of gothic ballroom and rock hall, dark and, as far as we can determine, not especially clean.
 But it has a great feel to it, and there seems to be not a bad spot to stand or sit in the house.
 Up the ramp past the ticket counter, a foyer with merchandising booths await, and these are flanked by a stairwell on each side, leading up to the second floor, the only true seating here.
 Directly ahead, a ground level standing area, and beyond it a pit area sunken a few steps in, directly in front of the stage.
 Since Heather has essentially commandeered my white Primus tee for months now, I buy a black Pork Soda one now, and then the four of us make our way upstairs.
 Speaking of that white shirt, though, my all-time favorite picture of her features it in a starring role: